 Pascagoula River WMA is a 37,415-acre tract of bottomland hardwood forest that stretches along the Pascagoula River in George and Jackson Counties.
 The nearest towns are Lucedale and Hurley, which both lie east of the WMA.
 The WMA is owned by the MDWFP.
 Bucks legal for harvest must have an inside spread of at least 10 inches or one main beam length of at least 13 inches.
-For hunters less than 16 years of age, any antlered buck is a legal buck, except during gun season with dogs, when a legal buck is a buck with an inside spread of at least 10 inches or one main beam length of at least 13 inches.
+For hunters less than 16 years of dogs, when a legal buck is a buck with an inside spread of at least 10 inches or one main beam length of at least 13 inches.

 Deer harvest resulted in 41 bucks and 31 does.
 Total harvest increased 44% from the previous year while hunter effort decreased by 24%.
 Man-days were the lowest since the 2007-2008 season.
-The decrease in man-days can be attributed to high water levels which were an issue throughout deer seas
+The decrease in man-days can be attributed to high water levels which were an issue